-Pop your jumper in a pillow case and put your machine on a hand wash setting, using wool detergent.
-Make sure you only wash at a lukewarm temperature – say 30 degrees – as warmer water will shrink the wool.
+Pop your jumper in a pillow case and put your machine on a hand wash, wool wash or delicates setting, using wool detergent.
+Make sure you only wash at a lukewarm temperature – maximum 30 degrees – as warmer water will shrink the wool.

 Once washed, lay out your jumper on a dry towel and gently roll it up to get the excess water out- do not wring it as it may mis-shape the garment!
 Lay it out flat again and let it dry naturally, turning when one side is dry.
 Make sure it’s completely dry before putting away.

 We recommend against dry cleaning because the harmful chemical change the structure of the wool and often make it less soft than washing.
 The chemicals are also very bad for the environment.